 Forms of Presentation

-Individual papers (30 to 45 minutes): Individually submitted papers with up to a 20-minute presentation time and 10-minute discussion time (30-minute sessions), or 30-minute presentation time and 15-minute discussion time (45-minute sessions).
+Individual paper (30 to 45 minutes): Individually submitted papers with up to 20 minutes’ presentation time and 10 minutes’ discussion time (30-minute sessions) or 30 minutes presentation time with 15 minutes discussion time (45-minute sessions).

 At the discretion of the Programme Committee, two or three presentations may be combined in one 90-minute session, and the Programme Committee's decision as to time allocation will be final.
 The Committee will invite and assign a Chair for each session.

-Symposium (90 minutes): Discussion of a cross-national, cross-disciplinary, or common topic or theme that falls within the overall Conference Theme.
-This will be organized by the corresponding author, who will typically be the Symposium Chair.
+Symposium (90 minutes): Discussion of a cross-national, cross-disciplinary, or common topic or theme within the overall Conference Theme; organized by the corresponding author, who will typically be the Symposium Chair.
 Normally, symposia will have 3 or 4 presenters and perhaps a discussant, but must allow for interactive discussion with the audience.

-Poster presentations: Must be related to the Conference theme, and focus on theoretical, empirical and practical work in progress.
+Poster presentations: Related to the Conference theme; focusing on theoretical, empirical and practical work in progress.
 The APNME will award its Annual Best Poster Prize for the best poster.

 Notes on submitting a proposal

-- If you could not successfully submit proposals on the Google Form, please download the 2019 proposal form and fill it in, and then send it to the conference committee at firstname.lastname@example.org .
+- If you could not successfully submit proposals, please contact the conference committee at firstname.lastname@example.org.

 - Please note that for your proposal to be considered it must comply with the following requirements.
 Thank you for your cooperation.